qwertyboy/emoji-dumper/README.md

 The only required library is [discord.py].

+The bot will log in as you and go through each server you are in that has emotes and download each one.
+They are stored in the directory you ran the bot from under `Emojis\Server Name`.

 To run the bot execute the following in your terminal of choice:
 ```bash
 python emojibot.py [token]